ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-1.md

 and that the distance between them (headways) are not changing?

-In a coordinate system traveling with the buses at equilibrium speed the solution to the system would then look like:
+In a coordinate system traveling with the buses at equilibrium speed the solution to the system would then look like this:

 <iframe src=/visualization/bus/bus-bunching.html?interactive=false&equilibrium=true&boost=true&gamma=0&n=5 width=700 height=700></iframe>